 How do I know if I need gum contouring?

 Typically, this is a highly personal decision that is made based on how you feel about your gums.
 If your gums are uneven, or they cover too much or too little of your teeth, then you may be a good candidate for gum contouring or gum reshaping.
 To find out, call 973-542-7597 and schedule an appointment with our dental office.

 Is there pain associated with the procedure?

-There can be, but you will be medicated during the procedure, which will reduce the likelihood of you feeling any pain during it.
-How much really depends on how much gum tissue is being cut away, shaped, or grafted.
-Additionally, the type of dental tools used will impact what your gums feel like afterward.
-Currently, 07017 dentists are using both scalpels and lasers to complete gum procedures.
+There can be, but you will be medicated during the procedure, which will reduce the likelihood of you feeling any pain.
+The amount of pain really depends on how much gum tissue is being cut away, shaped, or grafted.
+Additionally, the type of dental tools in the procedure will impact what your gums feel like afterward.
+Currently, dentists are using both scalpels and lasers to complete gum procedures.